s-victor/TinyPedal/docs/customization.md

 ## Elevation
 **This widget displays elevation plot.
 Note: elevation plot data is recorded together with track map.
-At least one complete & valid lap is required to generate elevation plot.**
+At least one complete and valid lap is required to generate elevation plot.**

     display_detail_level
 Sets detail level for track map.
 Default value is `1`, which auto adjusts map detail according to display size.
 Higher value reduces map detail and RAM usage, and may also help reduce rough edges from large map.
 Set to `0` for full detail.